chatwoot/docs/docs/user-guide/features/custom-attributes.md

 });
 ```

-You can view these attributes in the contact/conversation sidepanel
+You can view these attributes in the contact side panel

 To delete a custom attribute, use `deleteCustomAttribute` as follows